roukna/HelloWorld/Roukna.md

 We ran the Gossip protocol on four different network topologies – Full, line, 2D and Imperfect 2D varying the number of nodes.
 Below are the results we have obtained running against 50, 100, 500, 1000 and 2000 actors:

-The maximum number of actors against which we could run our Push sum protocol was 10000 actors for Full, 2D, Imperfect 2D topology.
-We could run our Push Sum protocol for a maximum of 3000 actors against line topology.

 | ﻿Push sum    | 50   | 100   | 500    | 1000    | 2000    | 3000    | 4000    | 5000     | 10000    |
 |--------------|------|-------|--------|---------|---------|---------|---------|----------|----------|
 | Full         | 23ms | 62ms  | 1226ms | 4263ms  | 16797ms | 36625ms | 68917ms | 104587ms | 434729ms |
 | Line         | 26ms | 141ms | 1683ms | 26235ms | 34778ms | 70500ms |         |          |          |
 | 2D           | 25ms | 39ms  | 284ms  | 977ms   | 3569ms  | 8485ms  | 14397ms | 21526ms  | 85023ms  |
 | Imperfect 2D | 36ms | 89ms  | 1545ms | 6086ms  | 22725ms | 49049ms | 88962ms | 138120ms | 624642ms |
-**Observations**:

 For Gossip protocol, we can see full topology leads to earlier convergence followed by Imperfect 2D and 2D.
 Line topology takes more time to converge.
 The time taken to converge for line increases drastically with the number of actors.

 For Push sum protocol, we can see that Imperfect 2D gives the best performance overall followed by 2D topology.
 Full topology performs well on small number of nodes but performance degrades as the number of nodes increases.
 The time taken to converge for line increases drastically with the number of actors.

+**What is the largest network you managed to deal with for each type of topology and algorithm:**

+The maximum number of actors against which we could run our Gossip protocol was 2000 actors for Full, 2D, Imperfect 2D and line topology.

+The maximum number of actors against which we could run our Push sum protocol was 10000 actors for Full, 2D, Imperfect 2D topology.
+We could run our Push Sum protocol for a maximum of 3000 actors against line topology.